Otiel/CoDServerWatcher/README.md

 Description
 -----------

-_CoDServerWatcher_ is a systray application for **Windows** used to automatically connect a Call of Duty server when a slot is free.
+_CoDServerWatcher_ is a systray application for Windows used to automatically connect a Call of Duty server when a slot is free.

 _CoDServerWatcher_ enables you to get details on a Call of Duty Multiplayer server without launching the game.
 The application runs in the system tray to be as less intrusive as possible.

+**Important**: I don't know if _CoDServerWatcher_ works with all versions of Call of Duty, I developed it for Call of Duty - Modern Warfare and tested only with Call of Duty - Modern Warfare.

 Features
 --------